 Would we be considered third country operators?

-TCOs require a safety authorisation from EASA in accordance with Articles 9 and 23of the Basic Regulation (Section VIII of the New Basic Regulation) to operate in the EU.
+TCOs require a safety authorisation from EASA in accordance with the requirements of Commission Regulation (EU) 452/2014 in to operate within the European Common Aviation Area..

 Would we retain the same levels of market access?

 UK carriers would no longer automatically have access to traffic rights under the EU’s air service agreements with other states.
 This would include the Air Service Agreements with Canada and the United States.

 The Department for Transport (DfT) is negotiating air service agreements and advising on contingencies in case they are not agreed before the UK’s withdrawal from the EU.
 Further information can be sought from the Technology and International Aviation Team at DfT.